Husband and wife team, Kevin Newell and Lacey DeWeert as well as Chris Snyder are the guides here at Total Fisherman Guide Service.

 It's hard to beat living in Southwest Washington or Northwest Oregon for year around fishing opportunity!
 We just love it here!

 I moved up from southern Oregon in the late 80's with my family to Longview, Washington.
-High school graduation found him departing the halls (successfully) of R. A. Long High School, and after this Lacey and I moved over to the wheat fields of Pullman, Washington.
+High school graduation found me departing the halls (successfully) of R. A. Long High School, and after this Lacey and I moved over to the wheat fields of Pullman, Washington.
 In between fishing trips, I earned my four year degree in five years from Washington State University.

 I should have graduated earlier ... friends and family worried that I fished too much and didn't focus enough on my studies, but apparently everything worked out okay!

 I have a Bachelor of Science degree with minors in business and computer science.

 I spent some time in the corporate world working for some good companies and some great people, but I just couldn't get the fishing monkey off my back.
 So here I am, owner of this website, and full-time fishing guide.
 What I do isn't so much a living as it is a lifestyle, and I wouldn't change a single minute of it!

 Skiing isn't for me.
 I occasionally golf, but not well.
 My passion for hunting is definitely tempered by my overall lack of success, so I don't find myself afield much anymore.
 My wife won't go to the movies with me.
 Yardwork, tinkering around the house, washing the cars?
 My neighbors seem to enjoy doing all of that.